isabelledelmundo/Kanye2020/README.md

-# Kanye2020
+# Katye
-Chrome extension to block Donald Trump out of everything (hah!) and replace it with Kanye2020 propaganda.
+Chrome extension to change every text instance of Donald Trump to kanye2020 and every picture to a cat